 f.
-Open Enrollment of Providers.
-Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51:

-Any interested agency or individual may obtain a provider enrollment packet, upon request, from either the Department or the County Social Service Board.
+C have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51: Any interested agency or individual may obtain a provider enrollment packet online on the Departments website.
+They can also request a copy, from either the Department or the Human Services Zone office.
 In addition, during community presentations, the State offers the opportunity for interested entities to receive enrollment packets.
-Consumers inform the County or State of interested parties and enrollment packet(s) are distributed.
+Consumers inform the State of interested parties and enrollment packet(s) are distributed.
 Advocacy organizations have encouraged interested entities to request enrollment packets and the Department responds to inquiries from potential providers and generates contacts to potential providers.
-Provider enrollment handbooks are also available on the Department's website.